 The exuberant planning, the peaceful walks, make this an oasis of enjoyment and quiet.
 April and May produce a wonderful display of spring bulbs, especially daffodils, as well as flowering trees and shrubs.
 The large collection of roses, both old-fashioned and modern, come into their own in June and July, whilst July, August and September reveal the great herbaceous borders in all their glory.
 Late September sees the start of the Autumn tints.
 This is indeed a garden for all seasons, and has been described as one of horticulture's best-kept secrets.

 Close by is the Deer Park with its fine herds of red and fallow deer.
 This has changed little since the 17th Century and makes a delightful walk.

 The Gardens are open in 2017 from April to 30 September from Wednesdays to Sunday (and on Bank Holiday Mondays) and also on Saturdays and Sundays in October.
 For further information telephone 01905 345106 or visit www.spetchleygardens.co.uk

 Coach parties are welcome and guided tours are available, both by prior arrangement.
 Unfortunately, because of the nature of the environment, wheelchair access is limited.
 Please note that the house is not open to the public.

 Leave M5 at J7.
 Take A44 signposted Evesham/Worcester South.
 Go straight over 1st roundabout (A44), right at the 2nd roundabout (A44) and right at the 3rd roundabout Evesham to Stratford (A44).
-Shortly after crossing M5 you will pass under a white footbridge; the entrance to the gardens is 100 yards past this on the right hand side.
+Shortly after crossing M5 you will pass under a white footbridge; the entrance to the Gardens and car park is approximately 500 yards on the right hand side.